-The Fund's investments are classified as at fair value through the income statement in accordance with AASB1056.
+The Fund's investments are classified as at fair value through profit or loss.
 These include financial assets comprising:

 - a.
-Investment in capital guaranteed insurance policies issued by Zurich Australia Limited (ZAL) and recorded at its capital guaranteed value, which consists of contributions, plus interest, less benefit payments, administration expenses, life premiums, surcharge (if any) and income tax.
-Interest for the current year has been credited at the declared base rate of 2.3% per annum (2019: 2.6%).
+Investment in capital guaranteed insurance policies issued by Zurich Australia Limited (ZAL) and recorded at its capital guaranteed value, which consists of contributions, plus change in fair value, less benefit payments, administration expenses, life premiums, surcharge (if any) and income tax.
+Change in fair value for the current year has been credited at the declared base rate of 1.8% per annum (2020: 2.3%).
 The actual net interest credited to the policies is derived according to the base rate and the policy terms and conditions and varies between individual plans. - b.
 Investment in investment linked insurance policies issued by ZAL and recorded at fair value, based on the unit redemption price and the number of units held at balance date.